Triply charmed baryons mass decomposition from lattice QCD: Numerical details

+In this expression, $e^{-\delta mt}$ is used to absorb the contributions from the excited states, and $e^{-\widetilde{M}t}$ is the oscillating term.
+The parameters $M$, $\delta m$, $\widetilde{M}$, $W$, $A_{0}$ and $A_{1}$ are determined through the fitting process.
+This approach allows us to account for and mitigate the effects of oscillations in the data when determining the hadron mass.

-The effective mass of two triply charmed baryons with $J^P$ as $\frac{3}{2}^+$ and $\frac{3}{2}^-$ obtained from two different configurations are shown in Fig.~\ref{Effective mass}, where the dark color band is our fitting range and the light color band shows the extrapolation results.
-Table.~\ref{hadron mass} shows the masses of two different triply charmed baryons.
+The effective masses of the two triply charmed baryons with quantum numbers $J^{P}=\frac{3}{2}^{+}$ and $J^{P}=\frac{3}{2}^{-}$, obtained from two different lattice configurations, are depicted in Fig.\ref{Effective mass}.
+In the figure, the dark color bands represent our fitting range, while the light color bands indicate the extrapolation results.
+The fitted masses and $\delta m$ of the two different triply charmed baryons are shown in Table.~\ref{hadron mass}.
+Due to the fact that we have only two lattice spacings and the results on the two ensembles are consistent within errors, we perform a constant extrapolation to obtain the results at the continuum limit.

+To obtain the charmness content $\langle H_{M}\rangle$ and the charm quark momentum fraction $\langle x\rangle_{q}$, we need to calculate the corresponding three-point correlation functions.
+We employ the Feynman-Hellmann inspired method to compute the three-point function as done in Ref.~\citep{Chang:2018uxx,Sun:2020pda} and readers are referred to Ref.~\citep{Bouchard:2016heu} for more details.
+The corresponding current-summed three-point function is given as